 Well if there is one thing you should know about me it’s this.
 I. Love.
 People.
 I guess that is why I am the community coordinator for the team.
 I’ve been a student at Michigan State since the fall of 2015, before that I was a student at Lansing Community College.
 I’ve been dancing ballroom ever since I started at state and it has been a fantastic experience being a part of such a tightly knit club.
 I am in the supply-chain management and work construction during the summers.
 Well gosh.. now you know everything about me… tell me about you!

 Kelsey joined the team in 2014 and immediately fell in love with Ballroom.
 Her favorite part about the team is that everyone is free to be themselves, and she's never found a more supportive group of people.
 In addition to dancing, Kelsey is also a member of Spartan Sur, MSU's premier South Asian A Capella group.
 She loves dancing and singing since they are art forms in which people are the instruments.

 Going into her 4th year after starting ballroom dance as a freshman, Marina is more in love with dancing than ever!
 As a Disney enthusiast, Marina wants more than the provincial life, gets down to business, feels the love when she dances, lets it all go to appreciate the bare necessities, sees the light at the end of the tunnel, and goes the distance to be the very best she can be.

 He is very excited to work with the team this year and is looking forward to some great dancing!

 If you would like to join our mailing list for our weekly team newsletter, please fill out our newsletter subscription form by clicking here.

-All Executive board meetings, usually held on Mondays at 9:30pm at Demonstration Hall can be sat in by any member.
+All Executive board meetings, usually held on Tuesdays at 9:30pm at Demonstration Hall can be sat in by any member.
 You can also find minutes from any meeting by clicking here.